How much does it cost to get a patent?

 Patent Office Issue Fee

-The patent office issue fee cost has these two influencers: firstly, whether it is a utility or design patent, and secondly, the USPTO inventor/applicant entity status.
-A timely filed US patent office issue fee is about $1200, frequently less.
+The US patent office issue fee cost has these two influencers.
+Firstly, whether it is a utility or design patent.
+Secondly, the USPTO inventor/applicant entity status.
+A timely filed regular US patent office issue fee is about $1200, frequently less.
 Estimate $500 if you are a micro entity.